mdn/yari/copy/plus/features/updates.md

 ## Curating your own collection of updates

-Aside from Browser Compatibility Tables and links to the MDN Web Docs pages for the feature, expanding a feature provides you with an additional option, The ability to **Save** the feature to your own curated collection of features you want to track.
+Aside from Browser Compatibility Tables and links to the MDN Web Docs pages, expanding feature details provides an additional option to **Save** the feature.
+Saving a feature will add it to a curated collection of features you want to track.
+You can create multiple collections to organize and group features that matter most for your applications and projects.

 Saving a feature to a collection allows you to add the feature to a collection of saved features.
 You can create multiple collections to organize and group